artxfm/box/README.md

 Software Components
 -------------------

-1. Linux OS for the pi
+1. Linux OS for the pi (start with Wheezy, if that fails us switch to ArchLinux).
 2. Program that runs on the pi and kicks off streaming and adjusts volume.
 3. Program that runs on the pi and manages configuration, periodic